"Purchase frequency is the number of times an average customer buys a good or service from a single seller in a given period."

-When you’re searching for ways to grow profits, a good place to start is retention metrics.
+When you’re searching for ways to grow profits, a good place to look for inspiration is your retention metrics.
 Before you try anything new, you want to know how to calculate how well you’re currently doing.
-This will allow you to set a benchmark that you’ll be able to compare future results against.
-This benchmark will allow you to analyze the results of your efforts, and with metrics like Purchase Frequency (PF), this analysis can lead to extremely valuable insights.
+This will allow you to benchmark the results of your new retention efforts, and with metrics like Purchase Frequency (PF), this analysis can lead to extremely valuable insights.

 Let’s learn how to calculate some metrics that will give you a better understanding of how and why you need to increase your PF.

-The repeat purchase rate is a calculation that shows you the percentage of your current customer base that has purchased for a second time.
+The repeat purchase rate is a calculation that shows you the percentage of your current customer base that has purchased at least a second time.
 This metric is influenced by your customer retention efforts and is a good indicator of the value you are providing your customers.

 Time Between Purchases is exactly that metric that shows you how often a typical customer goes before making a repeat purchase.
-This is a good metric to know because it allows you to tailor email marketing campaigns to their behaviours.
+This is a good stat to know because it allows you to tailor email marketing campaigns to their behaviours.
 If you know the average customer takes 7 weeks between their purchases, you can start sending promotions during weeks 5 or 6 to get them back a little sooner than they normally would.

 Time between purchases will vary significantly between industries.
-If you are selling furniture you will see longer times between purchases than the average coffee shop.
+Like purchase frequency, if you are selling furniture you will probably see longer times between purchases than the average coffee shop.
 The best practice is to try and find another merchant in your industry that you can compare to.
 If you can’t find a comparable merchant, just use your current frequency and always try to improve from there.

 Time between purchases and repeat purchase rate are critical metrics on your road to increasing purchase frequency, which means that they shouldn’t be taken lightly.
 Do not restrict yourselves to calculating these metrics on an annual time frame.
 Feel free to play around with them and test them with different customer segments.
 But most importantly, do not forget to track, track, track!

-A “we miss you” email works best if you have information about their last purchase.
+A winback email works best if you have information about their last purchase.
 This way you can make a new recommendation based on what they like.
 This strategy is also more effective if you provide an incentive with the email.
 This ties into personalization and delighting customers, and overall provides a one-of-a-kind customer experience.

-Email marketing is a fantastic way of getting customers to know you and vice versa.
-Take advantage of this channel.
-Be smart by tracking metrics like open and conversion rates to see if what you are putting out is actually effective, and iterate on the next one to see how you can improve.
+Email marketing is a fantastic way of getting customers to know you and vice versa, so take advantage of this channel.
+Track open and conversion rates to see if what you are putting out is actually effective, and iterate on the next one to see how you can improve.

 A loyalty program can actually help with both average order value and purchase frequency.
-The enrolment in a loyalty program encourages a customer to shop with you again (increase repeat purchase rate) instead of choosing a competitor.
-Once a shopper is enrolled you can use points to motivate them to shop more frequently (increase purchase frequency).
+The enrollment in a loyalty program encourages a customer to shop with you again (increasing repeat purchase rate) instead of choosing a competitor.
+Once a shopper is enrolled you can use points to motivate them to shop more frequently (increasing purchase frequency).

-A loyalty program like Smile.io encourages shoppers to return to your store by establishing a switching cost.
+A loyalty program encourages shoppers to return to your store by establishing a switching barrier.
 When a shopper has points it is more difficult to choose a competitor than forgo those points.
 Once a shopper is hooked on your brand through points, you can start using points to motivate other profitable behavior like referrals.